 Developers have their own wiki in this space and write docs about processes, technologies, incidents, etc.

 Fibery does not live in a vacuum, so we have to sense the external environment.
 For example, we listen to what our leads and customers say about competitors and track this information to understand where Fibery works better, and where it works not so well.

-This is a basic App with a list of Competitors.
+This is a basic Space with a list of Competitors.
 During the call, we ask about the toolset and mention competitors in the call notes if any.
 Sometimes people mention competitors in Intercom chats, and we link this as well.
 As a result, we have a full list of references for all important competitors.